 - Take all complaints seriously

 In addition, nursing homes can ensure they hire the right individuals to be caregivers.
-Criminal record checks and extensive interviewing can help vet potential employees and eliminate candidates who aren’t well suited for a caregiving position.
-People who have struggled with mental health issues, addiction or have been abuse victims themselves are statistically more likely to become abusers, compared to individuals without these troubles.
+Criminal record checks and extensive interviewing can help vet potential employees and eliminate candidates who are not well-suited for a caregiving position.
+People who have struggled with mental health issues and addiction or have been abuse victims themselves are statistically more likely to become abusers when compared to individuals without these troubles.

 Creating a system for reporting and reviewing complaints is an important quality control measure that can help prevent abuse of all forms, including neglect.
-It’s critical that nursing home staff know the processes and procedures for reporting concerns, and that proper action is taken after those concerns are received.
+It is critical that nursing home staff know the processes and procedures for reporting concerns and that proper action is taken after those concerns are received.
 In addition, elders who come forward with abuse allegations should be taken seriously and have their complaints heard with a non-judgemental perspective.

 Enabling seniors to have a strong social community is yet another way to help prevent neglect.
-An individual surrounded by friends, family and visitors are less likely to become victims of neglect, and these social networks should therefore be supported and encouraged within nursing home environments.
+An individual surrounded by friends, family and visitors is less likely to become a victim of neglect.
+These social networks should, therefore, be supported and encouraged within nursing home environments.

-The local Long-Term Care Ombudsman should always be contacted when neglect occurs within an assisted living facility, as he or she is directly responsible for ensuring quality of care in nursing homes.
+The local Long-Term Care Ombudsman should always be contacted when neglect occurs within an assisted living facility.
 The Ombudsman in each individual state will have their own processes for investigating claims of elder neglect and ensuring all elders are receiving proper care.

-If you suspect any elder is experiencing neglect in a nursing home, report it.
+If you suspect that you or your elderly relative is experiencing neglect in a nursing home, report it.